 The Bank's most popular checking account, which includes requirements to earn a reward, removed the requirement of debit card transactions to be completed during a cycle for the months of April and May in 2020.
 In the Bank's geographical area, the states issued "stay at home" guidelines and many of our customers were concerned with being able to complete the requirement.
 This impacted almost 11.6 thousand accounts and represented just under \$101 million in average account balances.
-The product includes the option of attaching a savings account for which the same requirements were waived and impacted an additional almost 7 thousand accounts and \$113.1 million in average account balances, calculated as of June 30th.
+The product includes the option of attaching a savings account for which the same requirements were waived and impacted an additional almost 7 thousand accounts and \$113.1 million in average account balances, calculated as of June 30, 2020.
 Overall, typically 80-85% of our customers meet all the requirements.
 The waiving of the debit card transactions allowed those customers to receive the reward and possibly an additional 77.5% of the previous non-qualifiers which represented the other 15-20% in total.
-With the removal of the "stay at home" guidelines, the debit card transaction requirement was reinstated beginning with the June cycle on May 29th.
+With the removal of the "stay at home" guidelines, the debit card transaction requirement was reinstated beginning with the June cycle on May 29, 2020.
 During the months of April and May, most individuals still met their debit card transaction requirement with the "stay at home" order in place.
+We have learned how to manage these changes and adapt programs quickly if needed for future implementation.

-The Bank stopped assessing the Regulation D ("Reg D") fee on savings accounts and has not reimplemented the fee yet as of March 31, 2021.
-Reg D assesses a fee when a depositor has exceeded more than 6 "not-in-person" withdrawals in a month.
-Due to limited lobby access at times, the fee is being waived.
+The Bank stopped assessing the Regulation D ("Reg D") fee on savings accounts and has not reimplemented the fee yet as of June 30, 2021.
+Reg D assesses a fee when a depositor has exceeded more than six "not-in-person" withdrawals in a month.